tccolestock/Atom_customize/README.md

 # Storage area for Atom Customizations
 This repository acts as a simple storage bin for all of my customizations to atom.
 This will allow (ideally) easy integration amongst different machines creating consistency.
 Used on a Linux system.

+## Linking

+A bash script link.sh is provided to automatically create symbolic links for the provided configuration files and syntax theme.
+This script assumes that the OS is Linux (tested on Ubuntu 14.04) and that the Atom folder is located at ~/.atom/ .

 ## Linking Config Files

 Symbolic links can be used to connect Atom to the configuration files in the local repository.